Vitamin C: Plant synthesis

-There are many different biosynthesis pathways for ascorbic acid in plants.
-Most of these pathways are derived from products found in glycolysis and other pathways.
-For example, one pathway goes through the plant cell wall polymers.
-The plant ascorbic acid biosynthesis pathway most principal seems to be -galactose. -Galactose reacts with the enzyme -galactose dehydrogenase, whereby the lactone ring opens and forms again but with lactone between the carbonyl on C1 and hydroxyl group on C4, resulting in -galactonolactone. -Galactonolactone then reacts with the mitochondrial flavoenzyme -galactonolactone dehydrogenase. to produce ascorbic acid. -Ascorbic acid has a negative feedback on -galactose dehydrogenase in spinach.

-Ascorbic acid efflux by embryo of dicots plants is a well-established mechanism of iron reduction, and a step obligatory for iron uptake.
+There are many different biosynthesis pathways to ascorbic acid in plants.
+Most proceed through products of glycolysis and other metabolic pathways.
+For example, one pathway utilizes plant cell wall polymers.
+The principal plant ascorbic acid biosynthesis pathway seems to be via -galactose.
+The enzyme -galactose dehydrogenase catalyzes the overall oxidation to the lactone and isomerization of the lactone to the C4-hydroxyl group, resulting in -galactono-1,4-lactone. -Galactono-1,4-lactone then reacts with the mitochondrial flavoenzyme -galactonolactone dehydrogenase to produce ascorbic acid. -Ascorbic acid has a negative feedback on -galactose dehydrogenase in spinach.
+Ascorbic acid efflux by embryos of dicot plants is a well-established mechanism of iron reduction and a step obligatory for iron uptake.

 All plants synthesize ascorbic acid.
-Ascorbic acid functions as a cofactor for enzymes involved in photosynthesis, synthesis of plant hormones, as an antioxidant and also regenerator of other antioxidants.
-Plants use multiple pathways to synthesize vitamin C. The major pathway starts with glucose, fructose or mannose (all simple sugars) and proceeds to L-galactose, L-galactonolactone and ascorbic acid.
-There is feedback regulation in place, in that the presence of ascorbic acid inhibits enzymes in the synthesis pathway.
-This process follows a diurnal rhythm, so that enzyme expression peaks in the morning to support biosynthesis later on when mid-day sunlight intensity demands high ascorbic acid concentrations.
-Minor pathways may be specific to certain parts of plants; these can be either identical to the vertebrate pathway (including the GLO enzyme), or start with inositol and get to ascorbic acid via L-galactonic acid to L-galactonolactone.
+Ascorbic acid functions as a cofactor for enzymes involved in photosynthesis, synthesis of plant hormones, as an antioxidant and regenerator of other antioxidants.
+Plants use multiple pathways to synthesize vitamin C. The major pathway starts with glucose, fructose or mannose (all simple sugars) and proceeds to -galactose, -galactonolactone and ascorbic acid.
+This biosynthesis is regulated following a diurnal rhythm.
+Enzyme expression peaks in the morning to supporting biosynthesis for when mid-day sunlight intensity demands high ascorbic acid concentrations.
+Minor pathways may be specific to certain parts of plants; these can be either identical to the vertebrate pathway (including the GLO enzyme), or start with inositol and get to ascorbic acid via -galactonic acid to -galactonolactone.

 Industrial synthesis

-Vitamin C is produced from glucose by two main routes.
-The Reichstein process, developed in the 1930s, uses a single pre-fermentation followed by a purely chemical route.
+Vitamin C can be produced from glucose by two main routes.
+The no longer utilized Reichstein process, developed in the 1930s, used a single fermentation followed by a purely chemical route.
 The modern two-step fermentation process, originally developed in China in the 1960s, uses additional fermentation to replace part of the later chemical stages.
-The Reichstein process and the modern two-step fermentation processes use sorbitol as the starting material and convert it to sorbose using fermentation.
-The modern two-step fermentation process then converts sorbose to 2-keto-l-gulonic acid (KGA) through another fermentation step, avoiding an extra intermediate.

-Both processes yield approximately 60% vitamin C from the glucose feed.
+The Reichstein process and the modern two-step fermentation processes both use glucose as the starting material, convert that to sorbitol, and then to sorbose using fermentation.
+The two-step fermentation process then converts sorbose to 2-keto-l-gulonic acid (KGA) through another fermentation step, avoiding an extra intermediate.
+Both processes yield approximately 60% vitamin C from the glucose starting point.
+Researchers are exploring means for one-step fermentation.

-In 2017, China produced about 95% of the world supply of ascorbic acid (vitamin C), which is China's most exported vitamin, having total revenue of US$880 million in 2017.
-Due to pressure on Chinese industry to discontinue burning coal normally used for vitamin C manufacturing, the price of vitamin C rose three-fold in 2016 alone to US$12 per kg.
+China produces about 70% of the global vitamin C market.
+The rest is split among European Union, India and North America.
+The global market was expected to exceed 141 thousand metric tons in 2024.
+Cost per metric ton (1000 kg) in US dollars was $2,220 in Shanghai, $2,850 in Hamburg and $3,490 in the US.